dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 #### 3.8 Case assembly
 Once it is ascertained that the electronics are working properly, the next steps is to combined them with the case.
+This is also a good time to clean up the solder joint and any remaining flux with some isopropyl alcohol (IPA).
 {: .text-justify}
 <figure class="one">
     <a href="/assets/projects/charybdis_build/showcase1/3_8_case_assembly/left_scylla_case_boards_pre_assembly_1.JPG"><img src="/assets/projects/charybdis_build/showcase1/3_8_case_assembly/left_scylla_case_boards_pre_assembly_1.JPG"></a>